OpenEvalProject/evals/manuscripts/elife-01519/v1/manuscript.md

 ## Abstract

-10.7554/eLife.01519.001 The biological macromolecular world is homochiral and effective enforcement and perpetuation of this homochirality is essential for cell survival.
+The biological macromolecular world is homochiral and effective enforcement and perpetuation of this homochirality is essential for cell survival.
 In this study, we present the mechanistic basis of a configuration-specific enzyme that selectively removes D-amino acids erroneously coupled to tRNAs.
-The crystal structure of dimeric D-aminoacyl-tRNA deacylase (DTD) from Plasmodium falciparum in complex with a substrate-mimicking analog shows how it uses an invariant ‘cross-subunit’ Gly- cis Pro dipeptide to capture the chiral centre of incoming D-aminoacyl-tRNA.
+The crystal structure of dimeric D-aminoacyl-tRNA deacylase (DTD) from Plasmodium falciparum in complex with a substrate-mimicking analog shows how it uses an invariant ‘cross-subunit’ Gly-cisPro dipeptide to capture the chiral centre of incoming D-aminoacyl-tRNA.
 While no protein residues are directly involved in catalysis, the unique side chain-independent mode of substrate recognition provides a clear explanation for DTD’s ability to act on multiple D-amino acids.
 The strict chiral specificity elegantly explains how the enriched cellular pool of L-aminoacyl-tRNAs escapes this proofreading step.
 The study thus provides insights into a fundamental enantioselection process and elucidates a chiral enforcement mechanism with a crucial role in preventing D-amino acid infiltration during the evolution of translational apparatus.
-DOI: http://dx.doi.org/10.7554/eLife.01519.001

 ## Introduction